Lana Del Rey Is Back With ‘Love’ [Video]

 For Lana Del Rey’s Los Angeles fans, the arrival of “Love” wasn’t nearly as surprising as it might have been elsewhere.
 Del Rey teased the release of “Love” with a series of teaser posters plastered on billboards and signs throughout the Los Angeles area.

-Fans eager for more music from Del Rey and encouraged by Lana’s new teaser posters were rewarded, when “Love” leaked ahead of the planned worldwide release date.
+Fans eager for more music from Del Rey and encouraged by Lana’s new teaser posters were rewarded when “Love” leaked ahead of the planned worldwide release date.

 “Love” can be purchased on iTunes as of this date and there will be a music video released in the near future, which is to be directed by Rich Lee, who also directed the Eminem: Phenomenal and Michael Jackson: Love Never Felt So Good videos.